It will be more confusing than ever to watch an NFL game this season – KION546

 New York (CNN) — You’re going to need a play-call sheet to keep track of where to watch the National Football League on television this season.

-The NFL season kicks off Thursday night with the reigning Super Bowl champion Kansas City Chiefs hosting the Detroit Lions on NBC and its Peacock app.
+The NFL season kicked off Thursday night with the Detroit Lions winning a surprise upset over the reigning Super Bowl champion Kansas City Chiefs.(NBC and its Peacock app aired the game under its “Sunday Night Football” rights.)

 Long gone are the days when NFL games were shown on one or two networks.
 The league is showing more games across broadcast networks, cable, and digital streaming platforms this season than ever before, and more games exclusively on streaming.